 PIC Microcontroller 5 Relay Driver circuit

-Then, see the 12V Relay driver circuit using PIC microcontroller (PIC16F877A).
+Then, see the 12V Relay driver circuit using the PIC microcontroller (PIC16F877A).

-But This Stepper Motor Controller Connection Diagrams use 2 port voltage are 5Volt and 12V and four resistors , a zener diode.
+But These Stepper Motor Controller Connection Diagrams use 2 port voltage are 5Volt and 12V and four resistors, a Zener diode.

 The Four-Wire Connection the ULN2003 (High-Voltage High-Current Darlington Transistor Array